DW-UX/DistantWorldsExpanded/README.md

 ## Design:
 adding new warning to design window.
 Currently implemented warning about above\below count of miners on ship and bases.

+## Ultrawide screens
+Looks like original game have problem with large resolutuons.
+Should work now.

 # Latest beta version changes:
 1. Some UI change in start menu, adapts to resolution.
 Work in progres, have problem with checkboxes
 2. Bug fix for freeze during game launch